Artworker

 Work experience

 You'll need to build a portfolio of your work to show to employers.
 You can get experience to include in your portfolio through various ways.
-Getting an internship or summer placement is useful, especially if you have a reference who can recommend you and provide evidence of what you've done.
+Getting an internship or summer placement is useful and opportunities for this may be available through your university or college.

 Try to ensure your portfolio shows experience with a range of programs and materials.